5T33Z0/Clover-Crate/CPU/README.md

 ### QPI
 In the System Profiler, this value is called "Processor Bus Speed" ​​or simply "Bus Speed".
 For Clover, an algorithm has been developed to calculate the correct value based on data sheets from Intel.
 In the source code of the `AppleSmbios` kernel, two methods of setting this value are available: the value either exists in SMBIOS already, prescribed by the manufacturer, or BusSpeed * 4 is simply calculated.
 After much debate, this value has been added to the config - write what you like (in MHz).

-This does not affect work in any way - it's pure cosmetics. **According to the latest information, QPI makes sense only for CPUs of the Nehalems family**.
+This does not affect work in any way - it's pure cosmetics. **According to the latest information, QPI makes sense only for CPUs of the Nehalem family**.
 For everyone else here you need to have BusSpeed ​​* 4.
 Or nothing at all.
 If you force 0, then DMI table 132 will not be generated at all.

 ### Type
 This parameter was invented by Apple and is used in the "About this Mac" window to display information about the used CPU, which internally translates into a processor designation.
 Otherwise, "Unknown processor" will be displayed.